How To Cook Dried Chickpeas In A Pressure Cooker Easily (By Soaking The Dried Chickpeas In Advance) – Cooking Dried Chickpeas Using Pressure Cooker

 If you are new to using a pressure cooker to cook dried beans or peas or any other food, please go through the manual of the pressure cooker and follow the guidelines carefully as they are very important for your safety.
 If you usually use pressure cooker for cooking, but just wonder how to cook dried chickpeas in a pressure cooker, you can read this here.

 You can also cook chickpeas easily in an instant pot if you have instant pot with you.

 Canned chickpeas is more easy to cook as you can directly rinse and add them to the cooker to cook it immediately.

 However dried chickpeas need soaking.
 As I mentioned above, you can read my post on soaking dried chickpeas here which will help you to learn more about soaking dried chickpeas.
-Ideally you should soak the chickpeas for about 6 to 7 hours or you can soak it overnight so you can cook it the nest day morning.
+Ideally you should soak the chickpeas for about 8 hours or you can soak it overnight so you can cook it the nest day morning.

 Soaking in water for few hours will help make the chickpeas soft and they double in size and they will also undergo fermentation.